The Clear Edge

 Fail indicators:

-Track revenue weekly.
-Note when increases occur.
-Connect to specific 3% Lever activities executed that week.
-If revenue isn’t growing after 12 weeks at 60%+ concentration, re-evaluate your 3% Lever selection.
-You may have identified the wrong activities as high-impact.
+How to pass: track revenue every week and note when increases happen, then link those jumps to specific 3% Lever activities you executed that week.
+If revenue is still not growing after 12 weeks at 60%+ concentration, re‑evaluate your 3% Lever selection—you may have picked the wrong activities as high‑impact.

-One operator maintained 68% concentration on 3% Levers for 12 weeks, but revenue stayed flat.
+One operator kept 68% concentration on 3% Levers for 12 weeks, but revenue stayed flat.

-Investigation revealed: his identified 3% Levers were “content creation” and “networking”—both scored as 9-10, but neither closed deals.
+Investigation showed that his supposed 3% Levers were “content creation” and “networking.”
+Both scored 9–10 on impact, but neither activity actually closed deals.

-He re-ranthe impact assessment honestly.
-Real 3% Levers: sales calls and client delivery.
+He re‑ran the impact assessment honestly.
+The real 3% Levers were sales calls and client delivery.

-Once reallocated to actual revenue-generating activities, revenue increased 53% in the next 8 weeks.
+Once he reallocated time to activities that truly generated revenue, his revenue increased 53% over the next 8 weeks.

 This implementation guide builds on several foundational frameworks from The Clear Edge system.